Le Truc Docs 2.5.0

 <p>Hello, <output>World</output>!</p>

 This renders a greeting and an input field.
-It is fully usable before any JavaScript loads — the user sees "Hello, World!" immediately.
+It is fully usable before any JavaScript loads.
+The user sees "Hello, World!" immediately.
 To make it reactive, you wrap it in a custom element:

 html